the404devs/the404/README.md

     - Was 850px, now 1000px.
 - Also reduced width of blobs on the admin page.
 - Post/Project ids are also shown in small text at the bottom of each blob (or in large text at the top when on the admin page).
+- Some little styling tweaks to make sure each page looks the same.

 ### *4.1.2 (01/01/21)*
 ----------------------